SDGforskning/sdg-strings/SDG07_query_topic_WoS.md

   )
   NEAR/15
-      ("household$" OR "homes" OR "house" OR "houses" OR "housing" OR "residential" OR "dwelling$" OR "domestic use*" OR "slum" OR "slums" OR "women" OR "residential heating" OR "central heating" OR "winter heating" OR "cooking" OR "stove$" OR "lighting" OR "lamps" )
+      ("household$" OR "homes" OR "house" OR "houses" OR "housing" OR "residential" OR "dwelling$" OR "domestic use*" OR "slum" OR "slums" OR "residential heating" OR "central heating" OR "winter heating" OR "cooking" OR "stove$" OR "lighting" OR "lamps" )
 )